Shivam-Katare/Shivam-Katare/README.md

 # :wave: Hello <b>developers</b>, I am <b>Shivam Katare</b>

-I am 3rd year undergraduate [T-shaped] web developer, I love to contribute to open source projects and, love to share my learnings in public, I am always be eager to learn new technologies and ready to try them out.
+I am 3rd year undergraduate [T-shaped] web developer, Love to contribute to open source projects and, Love to share my learnings in public.

+🟠 Hungry😋 for More📚 Knowledge 🤠
+🔵 I am always be eager to learn new technologies and ready to try them out.

 # 💫About Me :
 - 🧑 I am interested in Web Development.
 - :earth_africa: I love to cotribute to open source projects.
 - 💻 I am currently learning about DevOps and Data Structures.
-- :handshake: If you want any collaboration feel free to mail me at katare27451@gmail.com.
+- :handshake: Fell free to mail me at katare27451@gmail.com for any collaboration.
 - :v: I'm open to opportunities.
 - 🏫 3rd year undergraduate student.